 How have OKRs benefitted companies?

-Following the SMART goal framework i.e. specific, measurable, achievable, relevant and time bound, the benefits of using OKRs are flexible yet powerful.
+Following the SMART goal setting framework i.e. specific, measurable, achievable, relevant and time bound, the benefits of using OKRs are flexible yet powerful.
 The strategy has unequivocally been lauded as a "future-ready” technique that would constantly reinvent and ameliorate itself till it becomes too good to be true!
-Are you ready to be blown away with what OKR users - both OKR spreadsheets and OKR softwares have to say about the framework?
+Are you ready to be blown away with what OKR users - both OKR spreadsheets and OKR management software have to say about the framework?

 OKRs is a visionary tool as referred to by many, since it focuses on team output and transparency.
 It also helps individuals and organizations visualize their Objectives and Key Results to be achieved.
 Auto-tracking progress of the individual, team and organization is a boon with OKR softwares.
 Available at affordable prices, most OKR softwares make teams ready by syncing data with every progress entry!
 Most OKR softwares offer mobile applications for Android, iOS and Windows devices, making it easily accessible across geographies and portable with COVID-19 remote work!